just-youssef/AB-Test-for-E-commerce-website/README.md

 # A/B-Testing

 ## Project Purpose:
-> The main purpose of the project is running an A/B test run by an e-commerce website.
+> The main purpose of the project is running an A/B test for an e-commerce website.

 ## Project Details:
 > The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.